brasoares/100DaysOfCodeChallengeOnPython/README.md

 This is my repo for my #100DaysOfCode Challenge based on Python and by the guidance of Dr. Angela Yu on her Udemy course ["100 Days of Code: The Complete Python Pro Bootcamp for 2023
 "](https://www.udemy.com/course/100-days-of-code/).
 It is a projected-based approach that encourages consistent coding practice.

-Validating in several places, including the [official website](https://www.100daysofcode.com/faq/) (although there are many dedicated spots, now), I agree that due to unforseen circumstances to be flexible is key to maintaining the momentum and improvement:
+Validating in several places, including the quote ahead from [official website](https://www.100daysofcode.com/faq/) (although there are many dedicated spots, now), I agree that due to unforseen circumstances to be flexible is key to maintaining the momentum and improvement:

 >Q: I’ve missed a day, does it mean I’ve failed the challenge?